Incholi: Demographics

 Incholi Local Language is Urdu/Hindi.
 According to the 2022 census, Incholi's total population is 14,914 and the number of houses are 2320.
 The female population is 47.2%.
 Village literacy rate is 55.9% and the Female Literacy rate is 23.0%.
-Most of the population is Sunni Muslim.
+Most of the population are Sunni Muslims.

 Infrastructure

 Incholi possesses the only police station between the cities of Meerut and Mawana, and is responsible for law and order in numerous other surrounding villages.

-Although only technically a village, along with its police station, Incholi also has a bank, an ATM, a basic hospital with separate veterinary department, a movie theatre, a telephone exchange, a 350,000 Litres water tank, a TV cable network, as well as several schools and a computer training centre.
+Although only technically a village, along with its police station, Incholi also has a bank, an ATM, a basic hospital with a separate veterinary department, a movie theatre, a telephone exchange, a 350,000 Litres water tank, a TV cable network, as well as several schools, a Starbucks and a computer training centre.